Kamal Haasan's unrealized projects

-Kamal Haasan is an Indian actor, director, producer, screenwriter, playback singer and lyricist who predominantly works in Tamil cinema.
+Kamal Haasan is an Indian actor, director, producer, screenwriter, playback singer and lyricist who works primarily in Tamil cinema.
 He has also worked as an assistant director, choreographer, editor, make-up artist, narrator, television host, and a distributor of films.
 Some of his projects did not progress to post-production, fell into production limbo or were officially cancelled.

 1960s

 Mangala Mangai

 Mangala Mangai, starring Kamal Haasan as a child actor, has not been released.

 1980s

 Chamayam

 Chamayam is a 1981 Malayalam-language movie directed by Sathyan Anthikad and written by John Paul Puthusery.
 Kamal Haasan and Ambika were meant to star in the film, but the project was later shelved.
 The project was abandoned because of the death of producer Majendran, who has co-produced the 1981 film Sambhavam.

 Raja Ennai Mannithuvidu

 In 1982, C. Rudhraiya began a venture titled Raja Ennai Mannithuvidu, with Kamal Haasan playing younger brother to Chandrahasan.
 Sujatha was cast as the latter's wife and Sumalatha was to play Kamal's heroine.
 The story dealt with the conflict between the peacenik older brother and the Naxal leanings of the Kamal character.
 The film was shot simultaneously in Telugu language.
 After 15 days shoot, this movie was shelved.
 One song recorded for the film by Ilaiyaraaja were later used in Mohan starrer Anbin Mugavari (1985).